radulle/ngx-deploy-npm/README.md

 - Example:
   - `nx deploy --access public`

-Tells the registry whether this package should be published as public or restricted.
+Tells the registry whether to publish the package as public or restricted.
 It only applies to scoped packages, which default to restricted.
-If you don’t have a paid account, you must publish with --access public to publish scoped packages.
+If you don't have a paid account, you must publish with --access public to publish scoped packages.

 #### --otp